 North Kootenai Lake is a 20.6 mile moderately trafficked out and back trail located near Stevensville, Montana that features a river and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from July until September.
+The trail is primarily used for hiking and camping and is best used from July until September.

 It was a very cold day for a hike (9 degrees), but the trail was beautiful hiking in the snow.
 The snow depth is minimal, with a couple of stretches of ice that warrants using cleats to be safe.
 I would also suggest taking hiking poles to provide additional balance going down hills.
 I made it to where the trail ascends to the lakes before turning around.
 The frozen waterfalls along the creek were amazing!